 U.S. to ship 4 million vaccine doses to Indonesia 'as soon as possible'

-WASHINGTON, July 2 (Reuters) - The United States will ship 4 million doses of Moderna Inc's (MRNA.O) COVID-19 vaccine to Indonesia as it battles a coronavirus outbreak, the U.S. national security adviser told the Indonesian foreign minister on Friday.
+WASHINGTON (Reuters) - The United States will ship 4 million doses of Moderna Inc’s COVID-19 vaccine to Indonesia as it battles a coronavirus outbreak, the U.S. national security adviser told the Indonesian foreign minister on Friday.

 In a call with Retno Marsudi, Jake Sullivan said the doses would be shipped via the COVAX global vaccine sharing program “as soon as possible,” a White House statement said.